who am i?

 professionally speaking...

-I'm Atrey Desai, a third-year undergraduate student double majoring in Computer Science and Linguistics with a minor in Korean Studies at the University of Maryland.
+I'm Atrey Desai, a third-year undergraduate student studying computer science and linguistics with a minor in korean studies at the University of Maryland.
 I am fortunate to be advised by Professor Rachel Rudinger and Professor Jordan Boyd-Graber.

-I am also eternally thankful for Nishant Balepur and Yoo Yeon Sung for taking a curious undergraduate under their wing.
+I am a member of the Computational Linguistics and Information Processing (CLIP) lab in UMIACS.
 Currently, I'm also a visiting researcher under Professor Kenny Zhu at the Arlington Computational Linguistics Lab (ACL2) at the University of Texas at Arlington.
-Our work focuses on identifying structural similarities to human language and contextual semantics within animal vocalizations to gain insights about the language of animal species.[2]
+Our work focuses on identifying structural similarities to human language and contextual semantics within animal vocalizations to gain insights about the language of animal species.[1]

 Previously, I worked under Professor Michael Littman at the Reinforcement Learning & Adaptive Behavior (RLAB) group at Brown University on applications of reinforcement learning to 2D non-sequential tasks.[3]